sgorgun/delegates-and-lambdas/README.md

 </summary>

-Open the [FunctionExtensions.cs]() file, and navigate to the [GenerateProgression]() method.
+- Open the [FunctionExtensions.cs]() file, and navigate to the [GenerateProgression]() method.

-Implement a generic generator of the `n`-element of the sequence of the `T` type elements according to the following recurrence formula:
+- Implement a generator of the `n`s element of a sequence which is created by recurrent formula:

    $`x_{n+1}=f(x_n), n = 1, 2, ...`$

-[Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences in the test project.
+- [Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences in the test project.

 </details>